CreunaFI/dominant-color-async/README.md

 ## What does it do?

 Dominant color async calculates the dominant color for images in your WordPress media gallery.
 It will also tell you if your image has transparency, or not.
-You can access this information using the `dca_get_image_dominant_color` and `dca_get_image_transparency` post meta keys.
+You can access this information using the `dca_get_image_dominant_color` and `dca_get_image_transparency` filters.
 This information will be calculated after you upload images in the media gallery.

 ## Getting dominant color